yaqwsx/bcthesis/symdivine.md

 can be much faster, even though handling multi-states is computationally more demanding.
 This is the key differentiation compared to the purely explicit approaches.
-To illustrate the effect of the set-based reduction, see an example of a bit-code and the corresponding explicit-state space and a multi-state space in \autoref{fig:statespace}.
+To illustrate the effect of the set-based reduction, see an example of a bitcode and the corresponding explicit-state space and a multi-state space in \autoref{fig:statespace}.

 Moreover, if we provide a decision procedures for multi-state equality, it is